xissy/chrome-three-sentences/README.md

 ## Issues
 If you have any problem or suggestion, please let me know.
-You can create a issue at the issues page, [here](https://github.com/xissy/chrome-three-sentences/issues).
+You can create an issue at the issues page, [here](https://github.com/xissy/chrome-three-sentences/issues).

 ## License